Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 Oxford has the largest Classics department in the world, with over sixty full-time academic staff-members.
 It has outstanding teaching, library and museum resources, including the Bodleian and Bodleian Art, Archaeology and Ancient World Libraries, the Ashmolean Museum and a designated Classics Centre.

-The Medieval and Modern Languages Faculty is one of the largest in the country, with a major research library, the Taylor Institution, and a well-equipped Language Centre.
+The Medieval and Modern Languages Faculty is the largest in the country, with a major research library, the Taylor Institution, and a well-equipped Language Centre.

 International opportunities